-- If a the dispute occurs regarding the determination of the a3.district of residence enrollment does not involve the determination homelessness of and/or district enrollment, the school made by the district of residence disputing the Executive County Superintendent's determination may appeal to the Department of Education pursuant to N.J.A.C.
-6A:23A-19.2(d), (e), and (f), and request a determination from the Division of Administration and Finance the Superintendent of the district of residence will immediately notify the County Superintendent of Schools.
-The County Superintendent will determine within two working days where the child will be enrolled based on the child's best interest pursuant to N.J.A.C.
-6A:17-2.6(b). - b.
+- a.
+If the dispute regarding determination of district of residence does not involve the determination of homelessness and/or district enrollment, the school district disputing the Executive County Superintendent's determination may appeal to the Department of Education pursuant to N.J.A.C.
+6A:23A-19.2(d), (e), and (f), and request a determination from the Division of Administration and Finance. - b.
 If an appeal of a determination of district of residence also includes an appeal of the determination of homelessness and/or school district of enrollment, the appeal shall be submitted to the Commissioner pursuant to N.J.A.C.
-6A:3, Controversies and Disputes. - a.
-If the County Superintendent's decision is disputed, the Department of Education will provide for mediation as follows: - (1) The request must be made to the Department of Education in writing. - (2) Requests for mediation will cite the issues in dispute and the relief sought. - (3) A mediation conference must be conducted within five school days after the request is made at a time and place reasonably convenient to all parties in the dispute. - (4) If the mediation does not result in an agreement, an appeal may be made to the Commissioner of Education pursuant to N.J.A.C.
-6A:3 et seq.

-- 34. Any dispute or appeal shall not delay the homeless child's immediate enrollment or continued enrollment in the school district entrance into school.
-The homeless child shall will be enrolled in the school district in which enrollment or continued enrollment is sought by the parent, designated by the County Superintendent pending resolution of the dispute or appeal. - 45.
-Disputes and appeals involving the services provided to a homeless child with a disability educational disabilities will shall be made pursuant to N.J.A.C.
+6A:3, Controversies and Disputes. - 3.
+Any dispute or appeal shall not delay the homeless child's immediate enrollment or continued enrollment in the school district.
+The homeless child shall be enrolled in the school district in which enrollment or continued enrollment is sought by the parent, pending resolution of the dispute or appeal. - 4.
+Disputes and appeals involving the services provided to a homeless child with a disability shall be made pursuant to N.J.A.C.
 6A:14.